By: Daniel Reynolds

 Somehow this year, I regressed.
 I missed my window of opportunity to buy TIFF ticket packages.
 Dark was the day of that realization.
 Then, adding insult to injury, I almost missed the opening of the box office.
 While the days of waiting outside in lines are gone, one still has to be prepared to wait – in this case, in queues online instead.
 Somehow, at the eleventh hour (or more precisely, around 8am again) I jumped into this digital line and scrambled to make a cogent batch of film selections.

-Unlike last year when I was accompanied with my brother and contributor Dennis, for this edition of TIFF my girlfriend and Same Page site designer Stephanie Celani is taking the plunge along with me.
-I also hope to see a couple of films with reclusive philosopher and contributor Nick Fernandes.
-Despite an incredibly rocky start (and an overly expensive outlay of cash), I will be watching some TIFF movies.
+Unlike last year when I was accompanied by my brother and contributor Dennis, for this edition of TIFF I will be making the journey solo — though I do hold out hope of seeing a couple of films with reclusive philosopher and contributor Nick Fernandes.
+In any case, despite an incredibly rocky start (and an overly expensive outlay of cash), I will be watching some TIFF movies.

 Here then, are the picks:

 We start things off three days in on Saturday afternoon with a film that checks off all of the qualities that make for a solid and safe TIFF pick.
-A up-and-coming director in Mia Hansen-Løve?
+An up-and-coming director in Mia Hansen-Løve?
 Check.
 A charismatic known actress in Greta Gerwig?
 Check.
 A unique and intriguing setting?
-Eden apparently takes place during the EDM fueled nights of the 90s (think Daft Punk).
+Eden apparently takes place during the EDM-fueled nights of the 90s (think Daft Punk).
 CHECK.

 Given how affecting Hansen-Løve’s previous film Goodbye First Love ultimately was, I’m ready to see her make the leap.
 Lord knows we could use some more female directors among the big names of filmmaking.